 Higher Education Administration at Stony Brook Manhattan

-The School of Professional Development is expanding its Master of Arts in Higher Education Administration Program to the Stony Brook Manhattan campus.
-Now is your opportunity to join a face-to-face cohort of higher education practitioners and complete your Master’s degree in 17 months (excluding summer).
+The School of Professional Development offers the Master of Arts in Higher Education Administration Program on the Stony Brook Manhattan campus.
+Now is your opportunity to join a face-to-face cohort of higher education practitioners and complete your master’s degree in 17 months (excluding summer).

-The HEA Manhattan program is a 30-credit Master’s degree comprised of 6 core classes and 4 elective classes.
+The HEA Manhattan program is a 30-credit Master of Arts degree composed of 6 core classes and 4 elective classes.
 Please visit www.stonybrook.edu/spd/hea/descriptions.html for course descriptions.
-HEA Manhattan classes are taught on the Stony Brook Manhattan campus, located at 28th Street and Park Avenue, with the exception of the CEK 595 Project Seminar, which requires students to meet at least one Saturday at Stony Brook University’s West Campus in Stony Brook, NY.
+HEA Manhattan classes are taught on the Stony Brook Manhattan campus, located at 27th Street and Park Avenue, with the exception of the HEA 595 Project Seminar, which requires students to meet at least one Saturday at Stony Brook University’s West Campus in Stony Brook, NY.
 All classes operate in a cohort fashion, with the same group of students completing each course in the same sequence.
-Various faculty members from the Stony Brook HEA program, who are all experienced higher education practitioners, will be instructing each course.
+Faculty members from the Stony Brook HEA program, who are all experienced higher education practitioners, will be instructing each course.

 - Cohort I (for students who began the program in Fall 2013)